-If you're looking for the best dividend stocks to add to your portfolio today, you definitely need to look at Canadian Dividend Aristocrats.
+Suppose you're looking for the best dividend stocks to add to your TFSA or RRSP today.
+In that case, you need to look at Canadian Dividend Aristocrats.

-Canadian Dividend aristocrats are popular, especially to newcomers looking to learn how to buy stocks.
+Canadian Dividend aristocrats are famous, especially to newcomers looking to learn how to buy stocks.

 What is a Canadian Dividend Aristocrat?